 Secretin was discovered by William Bayliss and Ernest Starling in the year 1902 when they were researching the role of the nervous system in the digestion process and they determined that a substance secreted by the intestinal lining stimulates the pancreas and not the nervous system, after being transported via the bloodstream.
 They named this intestinal secretion “secretin” and it was the first hormone to be discovered however the term “hormone” was coined much later in the year 1905 by Starling.
-The secretin hormone was first identified and recognised as a ‘chemical messenger.’
+The secretin hormone was first identified and recognized as a ‘chemical messenger.’
 Before diving into the secretin function and its effects on the body of the secretin hormone, let us understand the pathway of the digestive tract to understand the secretin hormone better.

 Digestive System Pathway

-The gastrointestinal tract has 12 parts that work together to process the food and in their order of function it starts from the mouth- where food is broken down into smaller digestible matter via chewing, this enters the oesophagus which is a long tube that transports food from the mouth to the stomach, the stomach releases several hormones and acids for further digestion post which it enters the small intestine which consists of three parts, the duodenum, jejunum and ileum and then enters the large intestine where waste products which do not aid in the betterment of the body reach the rectum followed by the anus.
-Helping them along the way in the motility, digestion of food, absorption of food and secretion of hormones are the various other organs like the pancreas, gallbladder and liver.
+The gastrointestinal tract has 12 parts that work together to process the food and in their order of function it starts from the mouth- where food is broken down into smaller digestible matter via chewing, this enters the esophagus which is a long tube that transports food from the mouth to the stomach, the stomach releases several hormones and acids for further digestion post which it enters the small intestine which consists of three parts, the duodenum, jejunum, and ileum and then enters the large intestine where waste products which do not aid in the betterment of the body reach the rectum followed by the anus.
+Helping them along the way in the motility, digestion of food, absorption of food, and secretion of hormones are the various other organs like the pancreas, gallbladder, and liver.

 Secretin is produced by the small intestine of the digestive tract whose main function is maximum absorption of nutrients from the food consumed.
 When the food reaches the stomach hormone gastrin is released which creates an acidic environment for further digestion.
 After which the food reaches the small intestine and secretin hormone is secreted by the duodenum the S cells of the duodenum, which are located in the intestinal gland produce it.
 People often mistake these main hormones released by the gastrointestinal tract when in reality secretin and gastrin counteract each other’s function and maintain the equilibrium.
 Gastrin is a hormone that is secreted by the stomach-pyloric mucosa which stimulates the production of gastric acid in the stomach while secretin is a peptide hormone produced by the duodenum to regulate and balance the acidity created by the gastrin.